ashlippert/Lab-3/Laboratory 3.md

 1. **LED Directly Connected to a Switch**

    The circuit was constructed according to the schematic in Figure 1.
 Voltages were measured at each test point with respect to ground, ensuring accurate readings by placing the multimeter’s black probe close to the switch terminal.
 Ohm’s Law was used to calculate the currents through the resistor (R1), using only components with known resistance.
+For this circuit, the sliding switch was replaced by a wire, where when one end was disconnected the switch was "OFF" and with both ends connected the switch is "ON".

 <div align= "center">
 <img src="https://github.com/user-attachments/assets/ae1d075f-1e65-430c-be60-8a4bf0e01eb2" alt "Schematic 1" width="200"/>